 If you’re not interested in the Italian politics, you haven’t probably heard of Renato Caccamo.
 Apart from being a serious prosecutor, he’s also a great music lover, a collector who possesses thousands of records, but he’s also a person that made pirate recordings.
 But he never sold any of those recordings; he just gave them to his friends and companions as gifts.

 I first heard of Renato Caccamo from Leyla Gencer during one of our conversations in the 90’s when I met her.
-Actually, she hadn’t said his name, she’d just mentioned that the “Milan Prosecutor” was a fan of hers.
-And after many years, I found out about the importance of the Prosecuter Renato Caccamo on Leyla Gencer’s career.
+She hadn’t said his name, she’d just mentioned that the “Milan Prosecutor” was a fan of hers.
+And after many years, I found out about the importance of the Prosecutor Renato Caccamo on Leyla Gencer’s career.

 As far as I remember, I first met Renato Caccamo in Istanbul, when we were at Leyla Gencer’s apartment (I guess it was in 2006) and when he found out that I was a fan of hers as well, he took a DVD out of his pocket and gave it to me hastily.
-It was the video recording of Gencer’s Paris recital in 1985 and I was extremely happy about acquiring that record which was absolutely rare.
+It was the video recording of Gencer’s Paris recital in 1985 (cover on the left) and I was extremely happy about acquiring that record which was rare.

 Gencer had mentioned Caccamo only a few times as “The Milan Prosecutor” but she’d never talked about their friendship or shared information about him.
 As I later found out from Gencer’s friends, Caccamo had a major importance on Leyla Gencer’s career.

-Certainly, the mentioned pirate recordings have poor sound quality, but they are critically important since they’re the evidences of Gencer’s long and succesful career.
+Certainly, the mentioned pirate recordings have poor sound quality, but they are critically important since they’re the evidence of Gencer’s long and successful career.

-Apart from his relationship with Leyla Gencer, I find Renato Caccamo’s life and personality quite interesting and I suggest you to watch the related Youtube link that I’m sharing with you.
+Apart from his relationship with Leyla Gencer, I find Renato Caccamo’s life and personality quite interesting, and I suggest you watch the related Youtube link that I’m sharing with you.

 JEFFREY SWAN REMEMBERS RENATO CACCAMO